girirajanlab/CN_Learn/README.md

 > **git clone --recursive https://github.com/girirajanlab/CN_Learn.git**

-**2) BAM Files:** Place all the BAM files, along with their corresponding index files in a local directory.
+**2) BAM files:** Place all the BAM files, along with their corresponding index files in a local directory.
 Ensure the following,

 	a) All bam files should be named <SAMPLE>.bam and the index file named <SAMPLE>.bam.bai, where
     <SAMPLE> is the name of the sample without any special characters in them.